odennav/kubeadm-ansible-ubuntu/README.md

 ### Using Ansible
 The bootstrap and k8s folders in this repository contain the Ansible scripts necessary to set up your servers with the required packages and applications.

 Edit values of aa, bb and cc with same values used in Vagrantfile.

 ### Bootstrapping Vagrant Nodes
-   All nodes need to be bootstrapped.This process involves updating the OS, creating a non-root user, and setting up SSH to prevent remote login by the root user for security reasons.Once the bootstrap is complete, you will only be able to log in as odennav-admin.
+   All nodes need to be bootstrapped.This process involves updating the OS, creating a non-root user, and setting up SSH to prevent remote login by the root user for security reasons.
+   Once the bootstrap is complete, you will only be able to log in as odennav-admin.

    Confirm SSH access to k8snode1:
    ```bash
    ssh -i /root/.ssh/id_rsa odennav-admin@<k8snode1-ip>
    ```
-   To return to devbuild, type "exit" and press "Enter" or use "Ctrl+D".
+   To return to devbuild, type `exit` and press `Enter` or use `Ctrl+D`

    Confirm SSH access to k8snode2:
    ```bash